stcorp/muninn/docs/extensions.md

 extensions.

 A muninn extension is a Python module or package that implements the muninn extension interface.
-Muninn defines three main types of extensions: namespace extensions (that contain namespace definitions), product type extensions (that contain product type plug-ins) and finally hook extensions (allowing functions to be executed at certain times, e.g. product creation/removal).
+Muninn defines four main types of extensions: namespace extensions (that contain namespace definitions), product type extensions (that contain product type plug-ins), hook extensions (allowing functions to be executed at certain times, e.g. product creation/removal), and remote backend extensions (to support custom URL protocols for downloads performed by muninn).

 A namespace is a named set of product properties (see [Namespaces](../namespaces)).